abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 ### What does the multiple systems mean?

 As we have discussed in the classical system blog the concept of a single or multiple systems can be defined as per our needs.
-Commonly we consider a simple system like a bit or a qbit as a single system and use the combination these to create a more complex system.
+Commonly we consider a simple system like a bit or a qubit as a single system and use the combination these to create a more complex system.
 We will use the ideas from this blog to combine multiple single systems together to create more a complex system(or equivalently called multiple systems).

 ### Why do we need a multiple systems?